List of Panasonic camcorders: AG-HSC1 (2008)

 Released in 2008, this camcorder was nothing more than the consumer model HDC-SD1 rebadged and restyled for the professional market.
-Although it acquired a professional price tag (to reflect the removal of restrictions on the commercial licensing of the AVCHD technology), the blow was softened by the inclusion of a 40GB portable disc drive.
+Although it acquired a professional price tag (to reflect the removal of restrictions on the commercial licensing of the AVCHD technology), the blow was softened by the inclusion of a 40 GB portable disc drive.
 (See HDC-SD1 for more details.)

 AG-HMC150 (2008)

 The AG-HMC150 is an AVCCAM camcorder released in 2008.
 The camcorder employs the same imaging section as the AG-HVX200A and the AG-HPX170, and is very similar to these models in terms of physical appearance and functionality.
 The major difference is recording media (Secure Digital cards versus P2 cards) and encoding format (AVCHD versus DVCPROHD).

 Video is recorded to an SDHC memory card in 720p, 1080i and 1080p formats with data rate up to 24 Mbit/s.
-A supplied 8GB SDHC card holds about 45 minutes of video recorded at highest quality setting.
+A supplied 8 GB SDHC card holds about 45 minutes of video recorded at highest quality setting.
 The camcorder can record up to 12 hours continuously, provided that a memory card has sufficient storage space.

 The camcorder has different model numbers for different markets: